Find Affordable College Courses

 60 Yearly Graduations

 The 19th most popular school in the country for teaching students with disabilities majors who are seeking their bachelor's degree is The University of West Florida.
 Each year, around 13,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,735 per year, while in-state graduate students, on average, pay $7,088 per year.
-For the 2020-2021 academic year, 60 bachelor's degrees were handed out to teaching students with disabilities majors at UWF.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 97% were women.
+During the most recent year for which we have data, 60 people received their bachelor's degree in teaching students with disabilities from UWF.
+Of these students, 95% were women and 13% were members of underrepresented racial-ethnic groups.

 #20